-The taller greenhouse let designers carve out room for seven seats, and Mercedes promised two medium-sized occupants can comfortably fit in the third row.
-It hasn’t given us its definition of “medium-sized,” so your mileage may vary.
-Up front, the dashboard is dominated by a wide, high-resolution screen that replaces the instrument cluster and the infotainment system’s display.
+Take a seat behind the wheel, and you’ll notice the dashboard is dominated by an extra-wide, high-resolution screen that replaces the instrument cluster and the infotainment system’s display.
 The left side of it shows the driver key information about the car and its surroundings, like the speed and navigation directions.
-The right side of it displays the cutting-edge MBUX infotainment system that’s gradually spreading across the Mercedes portfolio.
+The right side of it displays the cutting-edge, customizable MBUX infotainment system that’s gradually spreading across the Mercedes portfolio.

-Updated April 15, 2019: Added full information about the GLB.
+Updated June 10, 2019: Added full information about the GLB.

-- From rugged wagons to hot sports cars, the 2019 NY Auto Show will have it all
+- From rugged wagons to hot sports cars, the 2019 NY Auto Show brought it all

-- 2019 Mercedes-AMG E53 coupe first drive review
+- 2019 BMW X7 first drive review